-Note: This figure do not include Channel View and RegionOfInterest.
+Note: This figure has not yet been updated to include ImageSequence and RegionOfInterest.

 For more details, see the API Reference.

 2.3.4 Initialization

 Neo objects are initialized with "required", "recommended", and "additional" arguments.

 - Required arguments MUST be provided at the time of initialization.
 They are used in the construction of the object. - Recommended arguments may be provided at the time of initialization.
 They are accessible as Python attributes.
 They can also be set or modified after initialization. - Additional arguments are defined by the user and are not part of the Neo object model.
 A primary goal of the Neo project is extensibility.
 These additional arguments are entries in an attribute of the object: a Python dict called annotations.
 Note: Neo annotations are not the same as the annotations attribute introduced in Python 3.6.